What is a nephrostomy?

 Are there any alternatives to a nephrostomy?

-Sometimes the problem can be treated by surgery.
+Sometimes the problem can be treated by stents (tubes) or surgery.
 However, this can take time and a nephrostomy will help your kidneys to carry on working.

 What does the procedure involve?

-The radiologist will insert the catheter through your back and in your kidney using a needle and guidewire (thin flexible wire).
-When the radiologist is satisfied that the needle is in the right position, they will replace it with the catheter.
+When your doctor is satisfied that the needle is in the right position, they will replace it with the catheter.
 The catheter will be attached to a plastic bag to hold the urine.

 What complications can happen?